xml34/PSL-challange/README.md

 # Requeriments<h2>
-	this proyec needs had intaled the java jdk and needs JUnit to run the test
+	this proyec needs had intaled the java jdk and needs JUnit to run the test the jdk that a used is 1.8.0_181 and the JUnit version is junit4

 # How to run(Ubuntu 16)<h2>
 * run test